-If you do, then you can make a tab on your Facebook page and embed a form to sign up for anything -- newsletters, deals, courses, anything.
+If you do, you can make a tab on your Facebook page and embed a form to sign up for anything — newsletters, deals, courses.

-GAP uses their page to ask for email signups.
-It’s a custom page, but you can get something similar using ESPs like Mailchimp, Active Campaign and HubSpot.
+RawMunchies.org uses its page to ask for email sign-ups.
+You can get a similar feature from ESPs like Mailchimp, Active Campaign, and HubSpot.

-That means that a gigantic portion of your target audience is also using Facebook, and just like there’s a support group for almost everything (can anyone recommend a good gelato addiction support group?) there is also a Facebook group for everything under the sun.
+That means that a gigantic portion of your target audience is also using Facebook.
+There is also a Facebook group for almost everything under the sun.

-Posting high value posts that link to my opt-in offer is how I grew my list with my initial 200 subscribers, who then helped me grow my list on Unsettle to where it is now (around 9,000).
+Posting high-value posts that link to my opt-in offer is how I grew my list quickly.

 If done in a value-added way as opposed to spamming, this can be a great way to grow your list with a group of highly engaged members of your target audience.